bskaplou/qmk_companion_app/README.md

 Run

 ```
-python widget_pystray.py
+python QmkLayoutWidget.py
 ```

 ## Linux

-Crosscompiled version works with Linux well at least on my Raspberri Py for now.
+Crossplatform version works with Linux well at least on my Raspberry Pi for now (I have no other linux desktops around sorry :( ).

 Linux guys are pretty tech-savy usually so prebuilt package is not necessary here.